Cefdinir 125mg Dispersible Tablets

-Metabolism and Excretion: Cefdinir is not appreciably metabolized.
-Activity is primarily due to parent drug.
-Cefdinir is eliminated principally via renal excretion with a mean plasma elimination half-life (t½) of 1.7 (±0.6) hours
+Cefdinir is not appreciably metabolized.
+Activity is primarily due to the parent drug.
+Cefdinir is eliminated principally via renal excretion with a mean plasma elimination half-life (t½) of 1.7 (±0.6) hours.

-Concomitant admin with antacids and Fe reduce the rate and extent of absorption, Probenecid reduces renal elimination and Antacids reduce rate and extent of absorption
+Concomitant administration with antacids and iron reduces the rate and extent of absorption.
+Probenecid reduces renal elimination.

 Known allergy to the cephalosporin class of antibiotics.